eugenioLopezRamos/slika-photography/README.md

 - Facebook comments on blog posts
 - JSON based AJAX translations
-- Polishing the new page, the inline editor looks weird and the normal editor looks too big
+- Polishing the new post page, the inline editor looks weird and the normal editor looks too big